antwanvdm/readings/alpha/phalcon-and-drupal.md

 Anyway, we are ready and set to set up our environment so we can create some awesome code.

-For our Drupal setup we need a Drupal 7 release (used 7.26 for this example, so I would advice this version or higher) with the following contrib modules:
+For our Drupal setup we need a Drupal 7 release (used 7.26 for this example, so I would advice this version or higher) without any necessary contrib modules

-* Ctools (Always needed for most other contrib modules)
-* Services / REST Server (Needed for Services layer with REST endpoint)
-* oAuth Authentication / oAuth / oAuth provider UI (used for a safe REST Service)
-* Libraries (Required by REST Server)

-For a normal setup it will probably happen that you will use views to have more data control, but it's not necessary for out basic setup.
+For a normal setup it will probably happen that you will use the 'views' module to have more data control, but it's not necessary for our basic setup.

 For Phalcon I've used Phalcon 1.2.6.
 I don't know if the newer 1.3.x release will break anything but you can always play with the Apache module to change the version while developing.

-As Libraries you need a Httpful folder with the very handy httful rest library (http://phphttpclient.com/) & the oAuth client (TODO: add custom link for PHP 5.3 Phalconized oAuth lib.)
+The only external library we need is Httpful, a user friendly httpful REST library (http://phphttpclient.com/).
+You can extract the contents within a 'Htppful' folder that is placed in app/libraries.

 Project structure
 -----------------